How does your garden grow? Choosing the right irrigation system

 Flood and furrow irrigation

 Flood irrigation involves pumping water into fields that are flooded to a certain depth so the entire soil surface is covered by water.
-This system is one of oldest and is often used in rice paddies around the world.
-Flood irrigation is inexpensive to install, has low energy costs and is less affected by water quality.
+This system is one of the oldest and is often used in rice paddies around the world.
+Flood irrigation is inexpensive to install, has low energy costs, and is less affected by water quality.
 However, flood irrigation is much less water-efficient than other systems and can waste a lot of water if the fields are sloped.
-Furrow irrigation is similar to field flooding where water is applied in furrows or rows alongside the crops.
+Furrow irrigation is similar to field flooding, where water is applied in furrows or rows alongside the crops.

 Gravity irrigation

 Gravity irrigation channels water through canals or pipes from higher to lower areas.
 It doesn’t require water pumps and is a good way to distribute water to smaller fields.
-This is a cheaper form of irrigation but it tends to be inefficient, and the pipes or canals require regular maintenance.
+This is a cheaper form of irrigation, but it tends to be inefficient, and the pipes or canals require regular maintenance.

 Facebook